-Type 2 Diabetes often develops slowly over a number of years, as your body begins to have trouble controlling sugar levels.
-Because symptoms are often mild and their onset gradual, it can be easy to dismiss them as signs of aging.
+Type 2 Diabetes often develops slowly over several years as your body begins to have trouble controlling sugar levels.
+Because the early warning signs of diabetes are often mild and their onset gradual, dismissing them as signs of aging can be easy.

 However, if you have Type 2 diabetes, getting an early diagnosis is important for treating the condition and preventing long-term or permanent complications.
 If the disease goes untreated for an extended period, patients can suffer organ damage, eyesight issues, nerve damage, and amputated limbs.

-An estimated 1 out of 10 people in the United States has diabetes, and an estimated 1 out of 5 people who has the disease doesn’t know they have it.
+An estimated 1 out of 10 people in the United States have diabetes, and an estimated 1 out of 5 people who have the disease don’t know they have it.
 So, whether you have a history of diabetes in your family or not, it’s helpful to familiarize yourself with the most common signs and symptoms of diabetic foot problems.
-If you have these symptoms, you should contact a Keller podiatrist right away.
+You should immediately contact a Keller foot doctor if you have these symptoms.

 During a podiatry visit to our offices, our medical team at Alliance Foot & Ankle Specialists will examine your feet and ask you questions to determine if diabetes could be affecting your foot health.